fu4303/portfolio-susanjps-blog/_drafts/2020-12-26-creating-blog-with-jekyll.md

   - Micro-sites
   - Educational websites

-As I jumped from Rails to Jekyll, the installation and syntax was relatively straight-forward, I didn't bump into any obstacles until I tried using some of the jekyll gems - but more on that later.
-If you're just beginning, the Jekyll documentation is superb.
+As I jumped from Rails to Jekyll, the installation and syntax was relatively straight-forward - I didn't bump into any obstacles until I tried using some of the jekyll gems - but more on that later.
+If you're just beginning, the [Jekyll documentation](https://jekyllrb.com/docs/) is superb.
 Everything is explained well with great examples to follow.
 If you get stuck, look there first!